Apartment at Rootsi Street

 The apartment has two rooms—a bedroom and a kitchen-living room.
 Additionally, there is a WC-shower room and a hallway.
 The kitchen is fully equipped, allowing you to cook whatever you desire.
 It includes a stove, oven, kettle, fridge, coffee machine, and toaster.
 We also provide coffee, tea, sugar, and some spices for your convenience.

-The bedroom has two narrow 90 cm beds.
-Additionally, an extra bed can be added to the bedroom, or the living room sofa can be converted into a bed for one person.
+The bedroom has two 90 cm beds.
+In addition, the bedroom can accommodate an extra bed or a children's travel cot.
 The apartment can accommodate a maximum of three people.

 The entire apartment has Wi-Fi, and the TV features ElisaTV.